vercel/next.js/docs/testing.md

 ## Playwright

-Playwright is a testing framework which allows you to automate Chromium, Firefox, and WebKit with a single API.
-You can use it for writing **End-to-End (E2E)** and **Integration** tests across all platforms.
+Playwright is a testing framework that lets you automate Chromium, Firefox, and WebKit with a single API.
+You can use it to write **End-to-End (E2E)** and **Integration** tests across all platforms.

 ### Quickstart